Update from the main branch

 - All items in this update

-After making your selection, you will be prompted to confirm and commit.
+After you make your selection, Abstract prompts you to confirm and commit.

-You can find more in-depth detail about resolving conflicts by reading our merging best practices guide.
+You can find more in-depth detail about resolving conflicts in our merging best practices guide.